Moving-mesh non-ideal magnetohydrodynamical simulations of the collapse of cloud cores to protostars: Discussion and comparison to the literature

 Due to our lack of radiative transfer and the resulting limitations of the accuracy of the temperature in the simulations, the diffusivity coefficients are potentially locally different from simulations including these effects.
 In particular, the sign of the Hall effect might differ, and its impact locally might thus be reversed from that in other calculations.
 Concerning precisely the Hall effect, however, the impact of using a barotropic equation of state has not been studied.
 A number of works have treated second core formation with non-ideal MHD and radiative transfer in the form of flux-limited diffusion \citep{wurster2021nonidealimpactsingle,vaytet2018protostellar,tsukamoto2017hall}, as well as additionally including moment-based methods \citep{mignon-rise2020hydrid}.
 Some use an approximate treatment \citep{xu2021formationII} or cooling along with a variable equation of state \citep{sadanari2023firststars}.
 Previous work has also established differences for a more complete temperature treatment, both concerning individual objects \citep[e.g.][]{tomida2013coreformation,prole2024popIII} as well as at a statistical level \citep{lebreuilly2024clumps}.

 The number of studies including the Hall effect is in general still much smaller than those with just diffusion effects.
 To our knowledge this work presents the first 3D global simulations of stellar core formation with a non-SPH code.
 This is likely a result of the aforementioned numerical difficulties arising from the modelling of the dispersive whistler waves, which cause instabilities if not counteracted by sufficient diffusion.
 In SPH, this is usually sufficiently provided by the artificial resistivity that is already a requirement for ideal MHD, although this is likely dependent on the specific situation and implementation.
 Unfortunately, we were not able to run stable simulations that only include the Hall effect without any diffusive effects, such as those performed by \cite{wurster2021nonidealimpactsingle}, who actually conclude that the Hall effect is in their model (cosmic-ray ionization rate of $10^{-17}\, {\rm s}^{-1}$, constant grain size) the dominant non-ideal MHD process.
 Even though we have placed limits on the Hall coefficients, it still plays a significant role in the evolution of our simulated disks.
+However, it has recently been pointed out by \cite{hopkins2024hall} that in some situations the strength of the Hall effect in particular is likely overestimated in standard formulations of non-ideal MHD as relevant microphysics are neglected.

 A substantial limitation in many studies with non-ideal MHD is the lack of evolution in the grain size distribution.
 As has been shown by many recent simulations and analytical considerations \citep[e.g.][]{tsukamoto2023grainsI,tsukamoto2024grainsII}, dust grain growth is significant on timescales of the evolution of protostellar disks, and has a large impact on the strength of non-ideal MHD effects and thereby the evolution of the magnetic field.